baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 **NOTE**:

-- After the docker installation is complete, use the following command to view the installed version of docker.
+- After `Docker` installation is complete, use the following command to view the installed version of `Docker`.

 ```shell
 docker version